A categorical K\"unneth formula for constructible Weil sheaves: The categorical K u nneth formula

 In the $p$-torsion free cases \refit{q.invertible.finite.Lambda}, \refit{q.invertible.adic.Lambda} and \refit{q.invertible.rational.Lambda}, the full faithfulness is a direct consequence of the Künneth formula applied to the $X_{i,\bbF}$.
 In the $p$-torsion case \refit{p.torsion.Lambda}, we use Artin--Schreier theory instead.
 It would be interesting to see whether this part can be extended to constructible sheaves using the mod-$p$-Riemann--Hilbert correspondence as in, say, \cite{BhattLurie:Riemann}.
 In all cases, the essential surjectivity relies on a variant of Drinfeld's lemma for Weil group representations.

-Before turning to the proof of \thref{derived_Drinfeld.text}, let us point out the following compatibility of the functor \eqref{Drinfelds_map} with (co-)limits.
-This can be used to extend \thref{derived_Drinfeld.text}, for example, to condensed rings like $\Lambda=\bar\bbZ_\ell,\bar\bbQ_\ell$, $\ell\neq p$ in cases \refit{q.invertible.adic.Lambda} and \refit{q.invertible.rational.Lambda}, or general qcqs $\bbF_q$-schemes $X_i$ and finite discrete rings like $\bbZ/m$ for any integer $m\geq 1$ in cases \refit{q.invertible.finite.Lambda} and \refit{p.torsion.Lambda}:
+Before turning to the proof of \thref{derived_Drinfeld.text}, we record the following compatibility of the functor \eqref{Drinfelds_map} with (co-)limits.
+This can be used to reduce the case of an (infinite) algebraic extension $E \supset \Ql$ in cases \refit{q.invertible.adic.Lambda} and \refit{q.invertible.rational.Lambda} above to the case where $E \supset \Ql$ is finite.
+In the sequel we will therefore assume $E$ is finite in these cases. \thref{limits.Drinfeld.rema} can further be used to extend \thref{derived_Drinfeld.text} to qcqs $\bbF_q$-schemes $X_i$ and finite discrete rings like $\bbZ/m$ for any integer $m\geq 1$ in cases \refit{q.invertible.finite.Lambda} and \refit{p.torsion.Lambda}.

-\rema[Compatibility of \eqref{Drinfelds_map} with certain (co-)limits] \thlabel{limits.Drinfeld.rema} Throughout, we repeatedly use that filtered colimits commute with finite limits and both commute with tensor products in $\CatEx_{\infty, \Lambda_*}(\Idem)$, see also \refsect{prelude}.
+\rema[Compatibility of \eqref{Drinfelds_map} with certain (co-)limits] \thlabel{limits.Drinfeld.rema} Throughout, we repeatedly use that filtered colimits commute with finite limits in $\CatEx_{\infty, \Lambda_*}(\Idem)$: the forgetful functors $\CatEx_{\infty, \Lambda_*}(\Idem) \r \CatEx_{\infty}(\Idem) \r \Cat_\infty$ create these (co)limits \cite[Theorem~1.1.4.4]{Lurie:HA}, \cite[Corollary 4.4.5.21]{Lurie:Higher}, and the statement holds in any compactly generated \ii-category, such as $\Cat_\infty$ \cite[Example~3.6(3)]{BhattMathew:Arc}.
+We will also throughout use that in all the stable \ii-categories encountered below the tensor product preserves colimits and in particular finite limits.

 \begin{enumerate} \item \textit{Filtered colimits in $\Lambda$.} First off, extension of scalars along any map of condensed rings $\Lambda \r \Lambda'$ induces a commutative diagram in $\CatEx_{\infty, \Lambda_*}(\Idem)$: